kgateway-dev/kgateway/devel/contributing/issues.md

   - Any other relevant information

 ## Feature Request
-Include the following information in addition to your feature request:
 - Detailed description of the use case for the feature
 - If possible, a description of how the feature is implemented in other tools